hernantz/blog/content/its-the-competition-stupid.md

-1. The pinnacle of competition: ciudades estado http://cityobservatory.org/about/ http://www.seasteading.org/
+1. The pinnacle of competition: ciudades estado
+   Cities should become laboratories of social and economic experiments. http://cityobservatory.org/about/ http://www.seasteading.org/
    The amount of power an organization should have should be inversely